 Description

-INTERIOR: 2-storey banking hall with later gallery mezzanine, Corinthian columns, corniced doorpieces with panelled doors, richly moulded decorative cornices, coved ceiling with large glass dome, decorative stained glass windows depicting allegorical classical figures, windows have corniced parapets and panelled reveals.
+The interior boasts a two-story banking hall with a later gallery mezzanine.
+It incorporates Corinthian columns, corniced doorpieces with panelled doors, richly moulded decorative cornices, a coved ceiling with a large glass dome, and decorative stained glass windows depicting allegorical classical figures.
+The window reveals are panelled and have corniced parapets.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.